 A reminder: if the needle presser bar on the ribber (all plastic) is to be removed, it is reinserted back in with ridges facing, and flat side down

-I am planning to begin by using a 2 color, large repeat factory mylar, scanned and reduced to downloadable image, details in how to in a previous post.
+I am planning to begin by using a 2 color, large repeat factory mylar scanned and reduced to a downloadable image, details in how to in a previous post.
 The goal is to knit segments that are part of a continuous, “longer” image.
-My ultimate goal: to knit scarves that are 70-84 stitches wide, with non repeating patterns for 12-1400 rows.
-My understanding that such an image in img2 track would be broken into tracks by the software, with each track programmed in turn as separate segments, and the software warning one when the last row for each track is reached.
-In Passap the segments will be entered as patterns A, B, and C, no warnings at repeat ends, they are calculated based on math.
+My ultimate goal: to knit scarves that are 70-84 stitches wide, with nonrepeating patterns for 12-1400 rows.
+My understanding that such an image in img2track would be broken into tracks by the software, with each track programmed in turn as separate segments, and the software warning one when the last row for each track is reached.
+In Passap the segments will be entered as patterns A, B, and C, with no warnings at repeat ends, they are calculated based on math.
 Segments will be 30 pixels in height as “pretend” longer file components, for the sake of knitting speed.

-The full mylar repeat, scanned and processed for use as images to be eventually downloaded via cable is shown in the top image.
-Below it, segments 1-40 stitches, rows 1-30, 41-60, 61-90 are shows as selected, cropped in turn, with corresponding bmps saved for cable download.
-AYAB users can work with image software like paint, gimp etc. to process and save them as b/w bitmap, png, etc. Img2track accepts common image formats (jpg, gif, png, bmp, tiff).
+The full mylar repeat scanned and processed for use as images to be eventually downloaded via cable is shown in the top image.
+Below it, segments 1-40 stitches, rows 1-30, 41-60, 61-90 are shown as selected, cropped in turn, with corresponding .bmps saved for cable download.
+AYAB users can work with image software like paint, gimp, etc. to process and save them as b/w bitmap, png, etc. Img2track accepts common image formats (jpg, gif, png, .bmp, tiff).
 Both software programs may be used in PCs and Macs.
 Wincrea Win_Crea can open files in .cut (Passap), .bmp, or .wmf formats.
 It can save in .cut and .bmp.
 Passap and the 930s hold the segments in their own memory, while ayab knits from screen.
 Stitch painter (2.0) prior to the latest release used to have limited import and export formats, including .cut.
-There now is a new website for program, a new release, and I could not find info on exports beyond “There are now numerous export file formats including: PDF, JPG, TIF, PNG, and other popular formats.”
+There now is a new website for the program, a new release, and I could not find info on exports beyond “There are now numerous export file formats including PDF, JPG, TIF, PNG, and other popular formats.”

 The full mylarthree segments, selected from its bottom left